Most Recent Novel

 Arches Magazine Winter 2010 Edition

-Currently Richard Wiley is a professor of English and Associate Director of Black Mountain Institute at the University of Nevada, Las Vegas.
+Currently Richard Wiley is a professor emeritus of English and a board member of Black Mountain Institute at the University of Nevada, Las Vegas.
+He divides his time, these days, between his hometown of Tacoma, Washington and Los Angeles, California.